Teamspeak-Query-Plugin-Framework/tsq-plugin-framework/README.md

 - **Option 1 (Standalone Jar)**
    Download the latest release from [our website](https://projects.vortexdata.net/tsq-plugin-hook).
 This ensures you are running a stable release and avoid bugs carried over from phase-one development.
 - **Option 2 (Compile own version)**
    Clone the latest stable version of the source code and run it trough our compiler.
-It should output a Jar file named "tsq-plugin-hook"
+It should output a Jar file named "tsq-plugin-hook".

+### Installation

+- **Step 1**
+   Copy "tsq-plugin-hook.jar" to a folder you want the directory structer to be generated in.

+- **Step 2**
+   Create a startup script.
+Here are some examples for different operating systems and some things you should consider.

+   - On Windows